Build a composable AI Devin

 }

-• We make a POST request to the /api/generate endpoint with the user prompt.
+• Create a custom React hook useLangbase that will call the /api/generate endpoint with the user prompt.

 Complete code